Best Cyber Insurance for Digital Agencies: 6 Providers Compared (2025)

 Coalition fundamentally rethinks what cyber insurance should be.
 Instead of the traditional model — pay premiums, file a claim when something goes wrong, argue about coverage — Coalition operates what they call "Active Insurance."
 The idea is simple but powerful: prevent breaches from happening in the first place, and when they do happen, respond faster than anyone else.

-Coverage is comprehensive: first-party and third-party liability, social engineering fraud, funds transfer fraud, business interruption, regulatory defense, and media liability.
+What makes this particularly relevant for digital agencies is the breadth of coverage.
+Coalition policies include first-party and third-party liability, social engineering fraud, funds transfer fraud, business interruption, regulatory defense, and media liability.
 Coverage limits go up to $15 million, which is more than most agencies will ever need but provides headroom for growth.
+Social engineering coverage is included by default — not tucked behind an endorsement — which matters because Business Email Compromise (BEC) attacks are the single most common cyber insurance claim type, accounting for roughly 33% of all claims (Source: Coalition Cyber Claims Report 2024).

-The application process is more detailed than competitors — expect to answer questions about your security practices, MFA implementation, backup procedures, and employee training.
-But this thoroughness is actually a feature: it means Coalition understands your risk profile and can price accordingly.
+The application process is more detailed than competitors — expect to answer questions about your security practices, Multi-Factor Authentication (MFA) implementation, backup procedures, and employee training.
+But this thoroughness is actually a feature, not a bug: it means Coalition understands your risk profile and can price accordingly.
+Their underwriting is largely automated despite the detail, so you're not waiting weeks for a quote.

 Pros: